 Making a request under the Data Protection Acts

-To help us provide your data and deal with your request more quickly, you should include sufficient details so that we can identify you.
+Before personal data can be provided, we must verify your identity.
+To help us deal with your request more quickly, you should include sufficient details so that we can identify you.

 Can someone make an access request on your behalf?